csharp-bloque-try-catch

 The Try-Catch Block in C#

-The try-catch block in C# is used to catch and handle exceptions (errors) that may occur during the execution of a program.
+The try-catch block in C# is used to catch and handle exceptions (errors) that may occur during program execution.

 An exception is an unexpected event that interrupts the normal flow of the program.
-The purpose of the try-catch block is to allow the program to respond to these events in a controlled manner, rather than terminating abruptly.
+The goal of the try-catch block is to allow the program to respond to these events in a controlled manner, instead of terminating abruptly.

 Basic Structure